StickyMat System – 220W/m²

-Do you want to understand how heating mats work and how to install them?
-Read our StickyMat Underfloor Heating Guide for installation tips, build-up advice and system comparisons.
+If you want to understand how heating mats work and how to install them, read our StickyMat & EcoFloor Heating Mats Guide for installation tips, build-up advice and system comparisons.

 Product Description

-The heating cable is pre-spaced and fixed to a self-adhesive mesh mat, allowing the mat to be rolled out directly onto the prepared subfloor.
-This ensures consistent heat distribution and significantly reduces installation time compared to loose wire systems, particularly in regular-shaped rooms.
+The heating cable is pre-spaced and fixed to a self-adhesive mesh mat, allowing it to be rolled out directly onto the prepared subfloor.
+This helps achieve even heat distribution and can significantly reduce installation time compared with loose wire systems, especially in regular-shaped rooms.

-The StickyMat system is installed directly into tile adhesive or a self-levelling compound, creating a robust, long-lasting heating solution beneath ceramic, porcelain, or natural stone tiles.
-When installed with appropriate insulation and controls, it can be used as primary or secondary heating, depending on room insulation and heat loss calculations.
+The system is installed into tile adhesive or self-levelling compound, creating a durable underfloor heating solution beneath ceramic, porcelain, or natural stone tiles.
+With suitable insulation and controls, it can be used as primary or secondary heating, depending on room heat loss and insulation levels.

-👉 Refer to our Underfloor Heating Compatibility Guide and Electric Underfloor Heating Collection Guide for full installation planning.
+For broader planning advice, refer to our Underfloor Heating Compatibility Guide and Electric Underfloor Heating Collection Guide.

 Key Features & Benefits

-High Heat Output – 220W/m² for fast warm-up and strong performance
+- High heat output – 220W/m² for faster warm-up and stronger thermal performance

-Low Build Height – Installed directly into adhesive or leveller
+- Low build height – installed directly into adhesive or levelling compound

-Suitable for Tiled Floors – Ceramic, porcelain, and natural stone
+- Suitable for tiled finishes – ceramic, porcelain, and natural stone

 Suitable Applications